 Backing materials furnish an even surface for the application of a sealant and make it easier to apply a uniform thickness across the joint or gap.
-They also provide two-point adhesion to ensure maximum elasticity and flexibility after the sealant has cured (they form a bond breaker in the center of the sealant band with adhesion to the wood at both sides).
+They also provide two-point adhesion to ensure maximum elasticity and flexibility after the sealant has cured (sealants do not adhere well to the backing material).
 The use of improper or poorly installed backing materials can result in unsightly sealant joints and substandard performance.
 They are an integral part of the sealant system and should always be used whenever and wherever possible.

 There are a number of products specifically designed for use as backing materials for sealants.
-For smaller gaps, joints and cracks the most commonly used material is round backer rod.
-It comes in a range of sizes and is relatively inexpensive.
-Since it is flexible it can be pushed into a crevice without needing to be nailed or stapled.
-Grip Strip is designed for sealing larger gaps.
-Similar in composition to backer rod, it is shaped like a trapezoid so it can be squeezed in between round logs although it can be used in a variety of situations.
-It provides a flat surface for chinking or sealing.
+For smaller gaps, joints and cracks, the most commonly used material are round backer rods.
+They come in a variety of sizes and are inexpensive.
+Since they are flexible, they can be pushed into a crevice without needing to be nailed or stapled.
+For larger gaps, Grip Strips are utilized.
+Similar in composition to backer rods, but trapezoid shaped to fit between round logs, providing a flat surface for chinking and sealants.